groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/advanced-usage/converting/conversion-options-by-document-family/convert-json-as-datasource-to-spreadsheet.md

 hideChildren: False
 ---

-The following code sample shows how to convert a JSON file to a spreadsheet.
-It means that you will use this JSON as the data source and convert it to a spreadsheet:
+The following code snippet shows how to convert a JSON file to a spreadsheet.
+It means that you use this JSON as the data source and convert it to a spreadsheet:

 ```csharp
 using (Converter converter = new Converter("data.json"))